livewire/docs/source/docs/custom-javascript.blade.md

 That's it!

+@warning
+In order to use Livewire with Vue.
+A `window.Vue` object must be made available to Livewire.
+@endWarning

 ### Binding data to Vue components
 We can even take this integration a step further and actually bind Livewire properties to Vue components.